BioDataUniMI/PlausibilityKG/dumps_models/README.md

 ## Setup

-1. Download the trained models archive from [Zenodo]().
+1. On [Zenodo](), download the zip file for each bioKG you need (each bioKG has its own separate zip).
-2. Extract it.
-Inside, you'll find one folder per bioKG (e.g. `miRNA-KG/`).
+2. Extract a zip — it gives you one folder named after that bioKG (e.g. `miRNA-KG/`).
-3. Inside each bioKG's folder, there is a `dumps_models/` subfolder.
+3. Inside it, there is a `dumps_models/` subfolder.
 Copy that subfolder here, renaming it to the bioKG's name — e.g. copy `miRNA-KG/dumps_models/` and place it here as `dumps_models/miRNA-KG/`.

 Each model file's full path must end up looking exactly like this: